awslabs/avp-local-agent/README.md

 ### Managing AWS Credentials

-The `avp-local-agent` invokes Amazon Verified Permissions APIs through an AWS SDK client in order fetch remote policy data and refresh local caches.
+The `avp-local-agent` invokes Amazon Verified Permissions APIs through an AWS SDK client in order to fetch remote policy data and refresh local caches.
 For local development of the agent, the recommended practice for managing AWS credentials for the AWS SDK client is to store these credentials locally on the machine where the tests will be invoked.
 For example,